villekf/OMEGA-doc/docs/source/installation.rst

 Optional software
 -----------------

 This section describes the optional software that can be used in OMEGA, but which are not required for any of the core functions.
+Most of these are for MATLAB only.

 If you wish to use NIfTI data or save data as NIfTI format, on MATLAB you'll need EITHER image processing toolbox OR `Tools for NIfTI and ANALYZE image <https://se.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image>`_.
 For Octave, only Tools for NIfTI and ANALYZE image can be used, though it hasn't been tested.
 For Python you can try `NiBabel <https://nipy.org/nibabel/>`_.

 For Analyze data, you'll need the above `Tools for NIfTI and ANALYZE image <https://se.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image>`_ in all cases.

 For DICOM data, you'll need image processing toolbox on MATLAB and `dicom package <https://octave.sourceforge.io/dicom/index.html>`_ on Octave (untested).
+In Python you can use ``pydicom`` package to load DICOM data.

 For 3D volumetric visualization, there is built-in support for `vol3d <https://www.mathworks.com/matlabcentral/fileexchange/22940-vol3d-v2>`_ in `visualize_pet.m <https://github.com/villekf/OMEGA/blob/master/visualize_pet.m#L344>`_.

 For random subset sampling (``subset_type = 3``), `Shuffle <https://www.mathworks.com/matlabcentral/fileexchange/27076-shuffle>`_ can speed up the process as it is both faster and more memory efficient than the built-in function.
 Note that you need to enable this by setting ``options.shuffle = true``.
+MATLAB only!